Onslow County begins second dose of Moderna vaccine for groups in Phase 1A

 JACKSONVILLE, N.C.
-(WNCT) – Onslow County Health Department begins administering the second dose of the Moderna COVID-19 vaccine to groups in phase 1A Wednesday.
+(WNCT) – The Onslow County Health Department on Wednesday began administering the second dose of the Moderna COVID-19 vaccine to groups in phase 1A.

-David Grovdahl is Onslow Co.
-EMS Division Head, he was one of the first to complete his doses of the COVID vaccine.

 “This is really important to me.
-For myself, for my family, for activities and friends as well as the community.”David Grovdahl, EMS Division Head
+For myself, for my family, for activities and friends as well as the community.”David Grovdahl, Onslow County EMS Division Head

-Health Director Kristen Richmond-Hoover says this morning was a soft opening but more will be fully vaccinated January 26 through the 28.
+Health Director Kristen Richmond-Hoover said Wednesday morning was a soft opening but more will be fully vaccinated next week, Jan.
+26-28.

 CHECK OUT A WALK THROUGH OF THE VACCINATION CLINIC: